 Back Stage at the Hard Rock Cafe

 Of all the free tours at Universal, this one is the absolute best.
-Our guide Eric has some of the greatest knowledge of Rock n’ Roll history and memorabilia of anyone that you will ever meet.
+Our guide Eric has some of the greatest knowledge of Rock n’ Roll history and memorabilia of anyone that you will ever meet (unfortunately he’s no longer there).
 You will see some very rare items from the Beatles as well as see the John Lennon private suite.
 And if you are lucky, maybe you will get backstage in the “Green Room” at the Hard Rock Live concert venue.

 Money Saving Tips and Tricks at Universal